10 Things I Hate About Toastmasters

 If you have six years of your life to devote to the art of public speaking and leadership, then Toastmasters is for you.

-6. The cliques and politics.
+6. The Cliques and Social Dynamics

 I’ll be the first to admit that I fell into this camp.